Understanding your Sum Insured.

 What is your Sum Insured?

 When you first take out house insurance with us, we’ll ask you to specify the total amount you would need to rebuild your home to the same quality – this is your Sum Insured.
-It’s the maximum amount to be paid, after any applicable excess, if your house was destroyed by a natural disaster or suffered significant damage from major events like flooding or fire.
+It’s the maximum amount to be paid (with any applicable excess(es) deducted from that amount) if your house is damaged by an insured event like a natural disaster, flooding or fire (subject to any exclusions set out in the policy document).
 It not only needs to cover materials and labour, but other costs to rebuild your home like demolition, removal of debris, consents and other fees.

 What Sum Insured is

-- The estimated maximum amount it would cost to repair or rebuild your home if it was destroyed, including retaining walls.
+- The estimated maximum amount it would cost to repair or rebuild your home if it was damaged, including any retaining walls and other features such as swimming or spa pools, tennis courts, patios, driveways, and bridges (provided those retaining walls and other features are covered under the policy document).

 What Sum Insured isn't